Textures

 • e.g. foomod_foothing

-Supported texture formats are PNG (.png), JPEG (.jpg), Bitmap (.bmp) and Targa (.tga).
-Since better alternatives exist, the latter two may be removed in the future.
+Supported texture formats are PNG (.png), JPEG (.jpg) and Targa (.tga).

 Texture modifiers